andyhasit/wallace/publish/babel-plugin-wallace/README.md

 1. People need to switch code structure and imports when changing things
 2. We need to ensure the import

 I also want to ensure that we can extend without JSX, and that people can actually call the function with internal args.
-Provided I can solve the import issue, I can have direct JSX assignment, and leave more complex cases to use `Box.def`
+Provided I can solve the import issue, I can have direct JSX assignment, and leave more complex cases to use `Component.def`

+### Parsing and Generating

+* The index contains the visitor, which deals with top level entry into the AST.
+* JSXElements are handled by context handlers, which deal transforming the code.
+* The JSXParser returns the statements, it deals with walking the tree.
+It creates a CodeGenerator, and calls extractNodeData.

+JSXParser walks the tree, and calls extractsNodeData, which extracts directives which , and tells the code generator whenever it finds a dynamic node.

+It would maybe be simpler if the ` JSXParser` returned `ComponentDefinition` which has the html plus DynamicNodes collected.

+And rename to `ComponentCodeGenerator`.

+Maybe contexts should call `convertJSX` which takes JSX and returns code to insert.
+Maybe the parser should return a data structure